Absentee Voting Information

-Registered Missouri Voters who expect to be prevented from going to their polling place on Election Day may vote absentee beginning six weeks prior to an election.
-Contact the County Clerk's Office at (573)243-3547 with questions.
+Registered Missouri voters who expect to be prevented from going to their polling place on Election Day may vote absentee either in-person or by mail beginning six (6) weeks prior to an election.
+RSMO 115.281

 Main Office - Jackson, MO